ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Codenames of hallucinogenic compounds are generally for use with non-embedded network router/gateway devices.
 This specific theme started with some server codenemaes being based off the 2010 Far East Movement single, "Like a G6".

-##### Dissociatives

-Codenames of dissociative compounds are for use with routers using Intel x86-64 processors.

 - [Dextromethorphan](../srv_dxm/) - DXM

-##### Psychedelics

-Codenames of psychedelics that have an psychedelic effect are for use with routers using AMD x86-64 processors.

-##### Deliriants

-Codenames of deliriants are for use with routers using any ARM-based SoC.

 #### Sedatives